 9. Shop for local produce – Once you’ve had your fill of Bologna’s cuisine and tried your hand at making fresh pasta, you’ll be tempted to take some of those ingredients home with you.
 Head for the Quadrilatero district just off Piazza Maggiore.
 A maze of little streets and alleys are home to stalls and old shops selling all sorts of delicacies and local wines.

 10. Venture into the Emilia Romagna region – Bologna is the railway hub between Rome and Milan, making it the perfect base to explore the region and farther afield (Florence and Venice are a short hop away on the new high-speed lines.
 See Italo trains or TrenItalia for more information).
 Emilia Romagna has numerous attractions and historic towns which shouldn’t be missed.
-Towns that should be high on your list include Ravenna, with its UNESCO Heritage mosaics, and Modena, home of the world famous balsamico and motor brands such as Ferrari, Lamborghini, Maserati and Ducati.
+Towns that should be high on your list include Ravenna, with its UNESCO Heritage mosaics, and Modena in the Motor Valley, home of the world famous balsamico and motor brands such as Ferrari, Lamborghini, Maserati and Ducati.
 You can also head for the beaches of the Adriatic coast (Rimini is the most popular beach town) and from here, inland to one of the smallest countries in the world: San Marino.

 Bologna is also a featured destination in the Ultimate Euro Food Trip.